 Photos of the event are live on BIS’s flickr feed.

-The Prince of Wales’s UK Corporate Leaders Group on Climate Change has written to the Chancellor, George Osborne, calling on him to clearly set out support for the low carbon economy in the upcoming Budget Statement.
+The Prince of Wales’s UK Corporate Leaders Group has written to the Chancellor, George Osborne, calling on him to clearly set out support for the low carbon economy in the upcoming Budget Statement.

 The letter asks the Chancellor to use this budget to establish a clear and simple policy framework to encourage low carbon investment, including ensuring that the government adequately funds and supports priorities such as the Green Deal, the Green Investment Bank, and demonstration of Carbon Capture and Storage technology.
 It also urges the Chancellor to work with his counterparts across Europe to secure reform of the EU Emissions Trading Scheme, as an urgent priority for the UK.